programmador/angular-inview/README.md

 An additional attribute `in-view-options` can be speficied with an object value
 containing:

 - `offset`: a number (in pixels) indicating how much to move down (or up if negative) the top position of the element.
-As of version 1.5.1, if the number is suffixed with `%` then the offset is applied as a percentage instead of pixels. position of the element for the purpose of inview testing;
+As of version 1.5.1, if the number is suffixed with `%` then the offset is applied as a percentage instead of pixels. position of the element for the purpose of inview testing.
+If there is only one number with `%` then offset is assumed to be top/bottom (but not left/right), if two numbers with `$` separated with a space, then the offsets are top/bottom and left/right respectively.
+If not using `%` then offset should be an array.
+Here are some examples: `[100, 200, 300, 400]`, `25%`, `25% 50%`;
-- `offsetTop` and `offsetBottom`: two numbers representing the top and bottom offset respectively; this may virtually change the height of the element for inview testing;
+- `offsetTop`, `offsetBottom`, `offsetLeft` and `offsetRight`: two numbers representing the top and bottom offset respectively; this may virtually change the height of the element for inview testing;
 - `debounce`: a number indicating a millisecond value of debounce which will delay firing the in-view event until that number of millisecond is passed without a scrolling event happening.